Wild Style: Release

-Wild Style premiered as part of the New Directors/New Films Festival at the 57th Street Playhouse in New York on March 18, 1983.
-In November 1983, the film opened at the Embassy 46th Street Theatre on Broadway.
-By early 1984, it was being shown in other major cities.
+Wild Style was first shown at the Festival du nouveau cinéma in Montreal in November 1982.
+The film had its US premiere as part of the New Directors/New Films Festival at the 57th Street Playhouse in New York on March 18, 1983.
+Interestingly, the film was shown in theaters in Tokyo a month before it opened at Embassy 46th Street Theatre on Broadway on November 23, 1983.
+By January 1984, it was being shown in other major cities.

 Reception

-Film critic Vincent Canby wrote for The New York Times that Wild Style "never discovers a cinematic rhythm that accurately reflects and then celebrates the rare energy and wit of the artists within the film."
-However, he noted that the "subjects are appealing, especially Mr. Quinones, a graffiti artist in real life, and Frederick Brathwaite as a very cool artistpromotor."
+Vincent Canby wrote for The New York Times that Wild Style "never discovers a cinematic rhythm that accurately reflects and then celebrates the rare energy and wit of the artists within the film."
+However, he noted that the "subjects are appealing, especially Mr. Quinones, a graffiti artist in real life, and Frederick Brathwaite as a very cool artist promotor."

-On Rotten Tomatoes the film has an approval rating of 89% based on 18 reviews.
+On Rotten Tomatoes, the film has an approval rating of 90% based on 20 reviews.
 Phelim O'Neill of The Guardian noted that despite the low production values, "nothing else comes close to capturing the atmosphere of the early days of hip-hop and spraycan art..."
 Reviewing the film for BBC, David Mattin wrote that "Wild Style is a cult classic - indisputably the most important hip hop movie, ever."

-Historical value and impact
+Legacy

 The plot of Wild Style is fairly loose and the film is more notable for featuring several prominent figures from early hip hop culture such as Busy Bee Starski, Fab Five Freddy, The Cold Crush Brothers and Grandmaster Flash.
 Throughout the movie, there are scenes depicting activities common in the early days of hip hop.
 These include MCing, turntablism, graffiti and b-boying.
 The film demonstrates the interconnections between music, dance and art in the development of hip hop culture.

 The film has received a large cult following over the years after its initial release.
 Highly regarded hip hop albums such as Illmatic by Nas, Midnight Marauders by A Tribe Called Quest, Black Sunday by Cypress Hill, Resurrection by Common, Big Shots by Charizma, Mm..Food by MF Doom, Check Your Head by Beastie Boys, Beat Konducta by Madlib, Jay Stay Paid by J Dilla and Quality Control by Jurassic 5 have used samples from the film.

 In 2007, the VH1 Hip Hop Honors paid tribute to Wild Style in recognition of its influence upon the culture.
 The film was also voted as one of the top ten rock and roll films of all time by the Rock and Roll Hall of Fame.
 In 2012, Wild Style was ranked No. 1 on Billboard's list of the Top 10 Best Hip-Hop Movies Ever.
 The film was exhibited as part of a 1980s art retrospective at the Museum of Contemporary Art, Chicago and the Institute of Contemporary Art, Boston in 2012.
 In 2021, it was shown at the Museum of Fine Arts, Boston to celebrate the closing weekend of the exhibition "Writing the Future: Basquiat and the Hip-Hop Generation."